Hrushikesh-Punem/NITK-map-Leaflet/README.md

    - Copy the geojson object of that location and paste it in the deptList Array.
 Add the attribute values accordingly.
 2. Save the File:
    - Save the 'dept.js' file after adding the new GeoJSON object.
+### 'Modifying the Popup Content'
+The makePopupContent function is used to dynamically generate HTML content for popups displayed when interacting with markers on the map.
+It takes a building object as a parameter, typically representing a GeoJSON feature, and constructs a popup based on its properties.
+#### How to Customize
+1. **Edit HTML Structure**: Modify the HTML template inside the makePopupContent function to change the structure and styling of the popup content.
+2. **Update GeoJSON Properties**: Ensure ${building.properties.name}, ${building.properties.aboutdept}, and ${building.properties['get-directions']} correspond correctly to the properties defined in your GeoJSON data.
+3. **Save Changes**: Save the changes made to the makePopupContent function in your JavaScript file.